ahmad-gurmani/todo-list/README.md

 # Todo-list
-Simple todo list app built with HTML, CSS, and JavaScript for managing daily tasks with intuitive user interface.
+This is a simple todo list project built using HTML, CSS, and JavaScript.
+With this application, users can create, edit, and delete tasks to manage their daily to-do lists.
+The user interface is designed to be intuitive and user-friendly, with a responsive design that works on desktop and mobile devices.
+This project is a great example for those who are new to web development and want to practice their skills in HTML, CSS, and JavaScript.